-- A parent will be contacted for each incident. - The first one-hour class skip will result in assignment of two one-hour detentions; the second one-hour class skip will result in one Four-Hour Detention. - Subsequent class skips will result in suspension.
-Each class skip is unexcused and carries a one-percent cumulative grade reduction per each class hour or period.
+- A parent will be contacted for each incident. - The first one-hour class skip will result in assignment of two one-hour detentions; the second one-hour class skip will result in one Four-Hour Detention.

 CLOSED CAMPUS

 Students are not allowed to leave school grounds once they have arrived by any means of transportation without authorization from a school official.
 Any student who has scheduled authorization to leave school before dismissal must check out at the attendance office.
 Students in violation of this policy will be assigned an after-school detention and may have their parking permits revoked if they drive off campus.